Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 ![https://www.treesaregood.org](https://www.treesaregood.org/portals/0/images/treeowner/pruning1.jpg)

-In machine learning, we prune the decision tree to make a balance between overfitting and underfitting.
+In machine learning, we prune the decision tree to make a balance between over-fitting and under-fitting.
 The important step of tree pruning is to define a criterion be used to determine the correct final tree size using one of the following methods:

 1. Use a distinct dataset from the training set (called validation set), to evaluate the effect of post-pruning nodes from the tree.
 2. Build the tree by using the training set, then apply a statistical test to estimate whether pruning or expanding a particular node is likely to produce an improvement beyond the training set.